 We follow the citation to a signed case, so GEO is judged on cost per signed case rather than vanity mentions.
 We work only with law firms since 2015, so we build the exact corroboration assistants weight for legal queries.
 Our approach is evidence-based — we test rather than promise, and we will not quote made-up citation percentages.
 Most firms see measurable gains in 60-90 days for paid channels, while GEO and SEO compound over three to six months.

 GEO is the work of getting your firm cited and recommended inside standalone AI assistants — ChatGPT, Perplexity, Gemini, Claude, and Copilot — when a prospect asks something like "who is the best injury lawyer near me."
-It builds the entity presence, third-party citations, and factual pages those assistants trust.
+It builds the entity presence, authoritative third-party citations, and clear factual pages those assistants trust, so they name your firm instead of a competitor.

-SEO ranks pages in Google's blue links, AEO wins Google's own answer surfaces like Featured Snippets and AI Overviews, and GEO is about being cited inside standalone AI assistants that live off Google entirely.
-GavelGrow runs each as its own discipline.
+Classic SEO is about ranking web pages in Google's blue links.
+AEO (answer engine optimization) is about winning Google's own answer surfaces — Featured Snippets, People Also Ask, and AI Overviews.
+GEO is about being cited inside standalone AI assistants that live off Google entirely.
+Different surfaces, different queries, and different tactics — GavelGrow runs each as its own discipline.

 No, and be skeptical of anyone who does.
-We build the entity clarity, third-party corroboration, and citable content that make an assistant far more likely to name you, then monitor real answers and measure the business it produces.
+Assistants change how they answer, and their outputs vary.
+What we can do is build the entity clarity, third-party corroboration, and citable content that make an assistant far more likely to name you — then monitor real assistant answers and measure the business it produces.
+GEO is evidence-based, not a guarantee.

-There is no reliable evidence that adding an llms.txt file causes AI assistants to cite you, and we will not sell it as a guarantee.
-What moves the needle is a clear entity, consistent facts, earned mentions, and clean, quotable content.
+There's no reliable evidence that adding an llms.txt file causes AI assistants to cite you, and we won't sell it as a citation guarantee.
+What actually moves the needle is a clear, resolvable entity, consistent facts across trusted sources, earned third-party mentions, and clean, quotable content.
+We focus on those durable signals.

-We run prompt panels that record whether assistants name your firm over time, and we instrument intake so an AI-sourced visitor is followed through to a signed case — giving you cost-per-signed-case reporting.
+We run prompt panels — we ask assistants the questions your prospects ask and record whether and how they name your firm, tracking that over time.
+More importantly, we instrument your intake so an AI-sourced visitor is followed through to a signed case, giving you cost-per-signed-case reporting instead of a screenshot of a mention.

-Entity and structured-data fixes land in the first few weeks, while earned mentions and citable content compound over roughly three to six months.
-Most firms see measurable gains in 60-90 days for paid channels.
+GEO compounds like SEO rather than switching on like paid ads.
+The entity and structured-data fixes land in the first few weeks, while earned mentions and citable content build authority over roughly three to six months.
+Most firms see measurable gains in 60-90 days for paid channels, while GEO and SEO compound over three to six months — you should expect measurable movement in how assistants describe and cite your firm within that window.

-Yes.
-We work exclusively with law firms, so entity facts, credentials, mentions, and content are handled inside attorney-advertising rules — no outcome guarantees and no fake or incentivized reviews.
+Yes — bar compliance is built into every campaign we run.
+We work exclusively with law firms, so entity facts, credentials, third-party mentions, and content are all handled inside attorney-advertising rules.
+We don't make outcome guarantees, use fake or incentivized reviews, or misstate credentials to win a citation.

 Ready to see what the assistants say about your firm?
 Book a GEO strategy call and we will map the citation gaps keeping you out of the answer — then build the plan to get you named and track it to signed cases.